jacobDebrone/Youtube-music-downloader/README.md

 Prerequisites
 Before running this code, you need to set up some prerequisites:

-Python: Make sure you have Python 3.x installed on your computer.
+Python: Make sure you have Python 3 installed on your computer.

 API Key: You need a YouTube Data API key.
 Replace the placeholder 'your_api_key' in the code with your actual API key.
 You can obtain a key by following Google's instructions here.

 Required Libraries: Install the required Python libraries using pip:

-Copy code
+code
 pip install google-api-python-client google-auth-httplib2 google-auth-oauthlib yt-dlp How to Run
 1. Clone the Repository